StefanoMastella/Auto_SciHub/README.md

 Change the variables "keywords" and "scholar_pages" to your specific needs.

-When running the script Google Scholar might require a Captcha.
+When running the script, Google Scholar might require a Captcha.
 In this case, manually solve it and run the main cell to surpass this anti-bot barrier.

 ## 📝 License